mltooling/project-template/CONTRIBUTING.md

 #### Code formatting

 We use [google-java-format](https://github.com/google/google-java-format) for code formatting and import sorting.
-The following comand run `google-java-format` on a Java file:
+The following command run `google-java-format` on a Java file:

 ```bash
 google-java-format --replace path/to/file.java